In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 This could result in added fines or legal consequences that negatively impact your business.

-3. File the New York LLC articles of organization
+Step 3.
+File the LLC articles of organization

 Once your registered agent is identified, the next step is to file Articles of Organization.
 This document and state filing fee is required to officially create your LLC as a separate entity.
 It includes your business address, county of operation, owner/member names, and registered agent contact information.